Skip to content

 12

-# Receive Excel file and return the content of Sheet1
+# Receives an Excel file and returns the contents of Sheet1

 from openpyxl import load_workbook